akweiss/RNA-seq-intro/command-line.md

 in order to create a set of transcripts that is consistent across all samples.
 StringTie also provides estimates for expression levels for each gene and isoform both before and after the merging process, as well as information about relative abundance.
 We can pass this information into gffcompare for useful statistics on our transcripts.
 StringTie can then compile coverage tables, which are descriptions of our reads or merged transcripts that align to or "cover" our known reference genome.
-Finally, these tables will be fed into Ballgown, which will take all of the information on transcripts and abundances and determine which genes and transcripts are differentially expressed between two experimental groups.
-This data we will pass into R to perform our analysis and make visualizations.
+Finally, these tables will be fed into Ballgown in R, which will take all of the information on transcripts and abundances and determine which genes and transcripts are differentially expressed between two experimental groups.

 For starters, we need to download all of the appropriate software.
 This project uses HISAT2, StringTie, and SAMTools - we also need to install Ballgown through the R console.
 These were all fairly straightforward installations with clear instructions on their respective